 It is a minor victory because it was expected.
 But, as our lawyers discuss below, the speculation is that the confidential settlement amounts in the Parkinson’s disease Paraquat lawsuits in Illinois state court were very high.
 If this is correct, getting all the pretrial discoveries in that those pesticide claims may go a long way to large payouts for victims in the MDL class action.

 February 1, 2022 Update: A group of 16 cases in the Paraquat class action was selected for the first round of bellwether test trials which will begin in November of this year.
-Eight of the cases were selected by the plaintiffs and eight were picked by the defense.
+The plaintiffs selected eight of the cases, and the defense picked eight.
 Four out of the 16 will be picked for a trial.
 The MDL class action judge in this herbicide lawsuit ordered that all discovery be completed by June 17.
 So the lawyers have some work to do.
-Fact discovery is now fully underway in these 16 bellwether discovery cases and plaintiff depositions are being taken over the next few weeks.
+Fact discovery is now fully underway in these 16 bellwether discovery cases, and plaintiff depositions are being taken over the next few weeks.

 January 21, 2022 Update: There are now 589 Paraquat lawsuits in the MDL.
 That is up 107 since December, underscoring the increased pace of the Paraquat litigation.

-A motion to dismiss was filed by the defense last month arguing that certain cases were time-barred under the applicable statute of limitations.
-Plaintiffs filed an opposition to that motion arguing that the applicable limitations period was extended by the concealment of the dangers of Paraquat.
+A motion to dismiss was filed by the defense last month, arguing that certain cases were time-barred under the applicable statute of limitations.
+Plaintiffs opposed that motion arguing that the concealment of the dangers of Paraquat extended the applicable limitations period.
 This week, the MDL judge set a deadline of Monday, January 10, 2022, for the defendants to submit replies in support of their motion.

 Paraquat lawyers will have until March 31, 2022, to conduct fact discovery in the cases.
 This involves interrogatories, depositions, the production of documents, and other pre-trial discovery.

-Getting a trial date in the Paraquat Parkinson’s class action is key to pushing the defendant to offer reasonable settlement amounts to resolve these claims.
+Getting a trial date in the Paraquat Parkinson’s class action is critical to pushing the defendant to offer reasonable settlement amounts to resolve these claims.

 December 4, 2021 Update: There are now 319 lawsuits pending in the Paraquat MDL.
 The MDL class action judge recently issued an order requiring all incoming Paraquat plaintiffs to complete a Plaintiff’s Assessment Questionnaire (PAQ).
 The PAQ is like a preliminary discovery request that requires each plaintiff who alleges Parkinson’s disease from Paraquat exposure to provide certain documents and answer a series of questions regarding their work and medical history and detailing their alleged exposure to Paraquat.]